kubernetes-study-guide/Kubernetes-Study-Guide/Section-04-working-with-images/01_Open_a_terminal_inside_a_pod/transcript.md

 At the moment we don't have any pods.

 Ok that's all the preparation out of the way.
-Now can start the actual demo.
-Let's first take a look at the docker way of looking inside an image.
-For example if you want to open up a bash terminal to look inside the official centOS image, then you can do that using docker run:
+Now we can start the actual demo.
+Let's first take a look at the docker way of creating a bash terminal inside a container.
+For example heres the docker run command to open up a bash terminal to look inside the official centOS image:

 ```
 $ docker run -it --rm --name client centos bash